SWE-Team-9/Backend/README.md

 ### 2. Security & Authentication (Module 1 Focus)
 Security is prioritized at the middleware layer to protect user data and maintain platform integrity:
 * **`argon2`:** Chosen as our password hashing algorithm as it won the Password Hashing Competition (PHC).
 It provides superior resistance to GPU/ASIC brute-force and dictionary attacks compared to standard bcrypt.
+* **`jsonwebtoken`:** Implements JWT-based authentication and refresh token strategies.
+It securely signs and verifies access tokens and refresh tokens to maintain persistent user sessions.
 * **`cookie-parser`:** Used to deliver JWTs via **`httpOnly` secure cookies**.
 This strictly prevents Cross-Site Scripting (XSS) attacks by hiding session tokens from malicious client-side JavaScript.
 * **`helmet`:** Secures Express apps by setting various HTTP headers.
 It mitigates Clickjacking, MIME-sniffing, and XSS attacks.
 * **`express-rate-limit`:** Implemented on global and authentication routes to prevent Denial of Service (DoS/DDoS) and automated credential-stuffing (brute-force) attacks.